 Within thirty (30) days following the submission of briefs or oral argument or the receipt of the hearing committee's findings and recommendations, whichever date is last, the Disciplinary Board or panel shall render its decision.
 Upon a showing of good cause, the chair of the Disciplinary Board may extend the time within which the decision must be rendered.
 Regardless, the deadline for the Board or panel to render its decision is not jurisdictional and any failure to issue its decision within the specified time period does not otherwise divest the hearing committee, the Board, or the Supreme Court of jurisdiction to consider and rule upon the charges against the respondent and the hearing committee's decision.
-The Disciplinary Board or panel may accept, reject, modify, or increase the sanctions contained in the recommendations of the hearing committee and may render its decision based upon the record and any additional findings that it may make.
+The Disciplinary Board or panel may accept, reject, modify, or increase the sanctions contained in the recommendations of the hearing committee.
+The Disciplinary Board is not restricted to the findings of the hearing committee and may render its decision based upon the record and any additional findings that it may make.
 The decision of the Board will be carried out in the following manner: